to design a spirometer conveying cohesive visual language

 Spirometry is a test used to help diagnose and measure certain lung conditions by measuring how much air you can breath out in one forced breath.
 Most existing spirometers look functional and outdated, lacking emotional stimuli.

 To challenge the conventional medical aesthetic, An Antarctic visual language theme was selected.
-This direction had a relation to air and conveyed a perception of a wind, similar to the functionality of a spirometer.
-In exploring this theme discovered many design attributes which were translated into the design direction.
+This direction was driven by a relation to airflow and breeze, similar to the functionality of a spirometer.
+Exploring this theme discovered many design attributes which were translated into the final design direction.

 The logo name is a combination of the words ‘air’ and ‘pen’.
 Air articulates the functionality of a spirometer and the word pen represents the shape of a penguin.
-The logo balances the use of monotone and coloured highlights helps to retain a playful and contemporary design.
+The logo is predominantly monotone and uses coloured highlights to retain a playful and contemporary design.

 a seamless aesthetic